on orders of $85 or more

 - Grehan, Ida.
 Dictionary of Irish Family Names.
 Boulder: Roberts Rinehart, 1997.
 Print.
 (ISBN 1-57098-137-X).

 - The Norman People and Their Existing Descendants in the British Dominions and the United States Of America.
 Baltimore: Genealogical Publishing, 1975.
 Print.
 (ISBN 0-8063-0636-X).

 - Woodham-Smith, Cecil.
 The Great Hunger Ireland 1845-1849.
 New York: Old Town Books, 1962.
 Print.
 (ISBN 0-88029-385-3).

 - Robb H. Amanda and Andrew Chesler.
 Encyclopedia of American Family Names.
 New York: Haper Collins, 1995.
 Print.
 (ISBN 0-06-270075-8).

 - Weis, Frederick Lewis, Walter Lee Sheppard and David Faris.
 Ancestral Roots of Sixty Colonists Who Came to New England Between 1623 and 1650 7th Edition.
 Baltimore: Genealogical Publishing, 1992.
 Print.
 (ISBN 0806313676).

 The Redmond Family Crest was acquired from the Houseofnames.com archives.
 The Redmond Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 21 January 2013 at 19:12.
+This page was last modified on 19 June 2016 at 21:02.